Color blindness: Driving

-Red–green colorblindness can make it difficult to drive, primarily due to the inability to differentiate red–amber–green traffic lights.
+Red–green color blindness can make it difficult to drive, primarily due to the inability to differentiate red–amber–green traffic lights.
 Protans are further disadvantaged due to the darkened perception of reds, which can make it more difficult to quickly recognize brake lights.
 In response, some countries have refused to grant driver's licenses to individuals with color blindness: